 The allowance consists of allocated, general and unallocated components.
 The allocated component relates to loans that are classified as either doubtful, substandard, or special mention.
-See "Asset Quality - Classification of Assets."
+See "Asset Quality - Classification of Assets".
 For such loans that are also classified as impaired, an allowance is established when the discounted cash flows, collateral value or observable market price of the impaired loan is lower than the carrying value of the loan.
-The general component covers non-classified loans and is based on historical loss experience adjusted for qualitative factors.
-Qualitative factors include past loss experience, loans originated in areas outside of the historic market area for loan activity, trends in loan volume, type and volume of loans, changes in lending policies and procedures, underwriting standards, collections, chargeoffs and recoveries, national and local economic conditions, concentrations of credit and the effect of external factors on the level of estimated credit losses in the current portfolio.
+The general component covers non-classified loans and is based on historical loss experience adjusted for qualitative factors such as the type of loan.
+For example, commercial loans may not have a significant "historical loss," but a loss from a commercial loan is generally large and the allocation must be adjusted accordingly.
+Other qualitative factors include past loss experience, type and volume of loans, changes in lending policies and procedures, underwriting standards, collections, chargeoffs and recoveries, national and local economic conditions, concentrations of credit and the effect of external factors on the level of estimated credit losses in the current portfolio.
 An unallocated component is maintained to cover uncertainties that could affect management's estimate of probable losses, such as downturns in the local economy.
 The unallocated component of the allowance reflects the margin of imprecision inherent in the underlying assumptions used in the methodologies for estimating allocated and general losses in the portfolio.